Rachel and Vishal get a taste of virtual reality (VR):

 Lots of folks are already making add-ons that you can drop in to enhance the rendering of a particular location or add a particular plane.
 Here’s one great index of available add-ons for MS Flight Simulator.

-For not-quite-Ultra quality settings, I’m currently using a Red Devil Radeon 5700 XT graphics card in an external GPU enclosure (connected via Thunderbolt) running MSFS 2020 on Windows 10 via Apple Boot Camp.
+For higher quality settings, I’m using a Red Devil Radeon 5700 XT graphics card in an external GPU enclosure (connected via Thunderbolt) running MSFS 2020 on Windows 10 via Apple Boot Camp.
 This setup allows for something between High-End and Ultra settings at 3440 x 1440 resolution.
-I’m hoping to be able to crank up the quality settings with the new, twice-as-fast, next generation Radeon 6800 XT once it becomes widely available and no longer all snatched up by scalpers.

 Note that you’ll likely need to go through a bit of hassle to successfully configure these AMD graphics cards under Boot Camp.
 See the egpu.io forums and bootcampdrivers.com for help.
 The Nvidia cards don’t require workarounds for Boot Camp but they’re not supported at all on macOS, whereas the AMD cards work under macOS without doing anything.